gchq/Bailo/lib/python/README.md

 ### Creating an environment with conda

-If you have anaconda or miniconda installed an environment can be created by:
+This requires anaconda or miniconda to be installed.
+Create ann activate an environment by:

 ```bash
 conda create -n bailo python=3.10